Alexandra Michael smiling at the camera

 I'm a fourth-year PhD student in Computer Science at the University of Washington in Seattle.
 I work with David Kohlbrenner and Dan Grossman in the Security and Privacy and PLSE labs, respectively.

-I earned my B.S. in Computer Science from UC San Diego, where I worked with Deian Stefan.
+I earned my B.S. in Computer Science from UC San Diego, where I worked with Deian Stefan on memory safety for WebAssembly.

 Research